Updated on July 9, 2023 by Angelika

 Bergpark Wilhelmshöhe in Kassel: The view from the Hercules Monument above the cascades over the Bergpark, the city and the surrounding area is unique!

 The Bergpark is Kassel's biggest gem and definitely worth a visit.
 There are only a few interesting buildings in downtown Kassel, as the historic old town was largely destroyed during World War II.
 Worth seeing is the listed market hall, where at Mamma Patrizia's I enjoyed a delicious Italian breakfast for € 8.90 (!).
-The Orangery in the spacious Karlsaue and the Fridericianum - an important art museum and every 5 years the center of the documenta - are among the few buildings that were restored after the war.
+The Orangery in the spacious Karlsaue and Fridericianum - an important art museum and every 5 years the center of the documenta - are among the few buildings that were restored after the war.
 In the GRIMMWELT is all about the life's work of the famous fairy tale collectors Jacob and Wilhelm Grimm, who spent about 30 years of their lives in Kassel.

 Blog for Reel in Blogger Annual Program